play icon for videos

 Generic improvements only.
 Can't follow up with specific detractors.
 No way to prove what worked.

 Close loop with individuals.
-Alert teams when detractors appear, send targeted follow-ups, track recovery over time.
+Alert teams when detractors appear, send targeted follow-ups, track recovery.

 Time to Insight